 - A local government agency responsible for maintaining roads, if poor road conditions contributed to the accident

 Make sure you consult with an attorney before accepting a settlement from any insurance company.
-An attorney can help you understand your future medical costs and how much your injury is worth.
+A New Jersey motorcycle accident attorney can help you understand your future medical costs and how much your injury is worth.
 After you retain a legal team, they can negotiate with the insurance company on your behalf so you can focus on recovering.

 How Much Compensation Can I Receive?

 No two New Jersey motorcycle accidents are the same, and injuries vary widely.
 Thus, it is hard to predict how much money you can receive.
 However, the insurance company will likely consider the following factors when offering you a settlement:

 - The extent and nature of your injuries

 - The cost of your current and future medical bills